 Preschool Canada staff will use the following approaches to plan for positive learning environments and experiences:

-- Educators will design learning Centre’s to be flexible and responsive to the needs and interests of all the children.
+- Educators will design learning Campus to be flexible and responsive to the needs and interests of all the children, including children with individualized plans.

-- Educators will strive to create home like environments that include soft furnishings, items from nature, family and Centre photographs, and accessories that are intended to make children feel comfortable and confident.
+- Educators will strive to create home-like environments that include soft furnishings, items from nature, family and Campus photographs, and accessories that are intended to make children feel comfortable and confident.

 Preschool Canada supports goal (g) by understanding that a daily schedule should meet the needs of all the children and provide a balance of activities throughout the day.